Nexure-Solutions-LLP/NexurePanel/README.md

 ## Overview

-**Nexure EMMIE** is the core intelligence and operational engine behind Nexure and our clients its designed to power virtually every aspect of a modern business through a **fully modular, automation-first architecture**.
+**Emmie by Nexure** is the core intelligence and operational engine behind Nexure and our clients its designed to power virtually every aspect of a modern business through a **fully modular, automation-first architecture**.

-Unlike traditional CRMs or analytics platforms, EMMIE functions as an **enterprise control plane**, unifying customer management, payroll, financial operations, communications, risk awareness, and automation into a single cohesive system.
+Unlike traditional CRMs or analytics platforms, Emmie functions as an **enterprise control plane**, unifying customer management, payroll, financial operations, communications, risk awareness, and automation into a single cohesive system.

 ---